raphaelalmeidamartins/store-manager/README.md

 docker-compose up -d --buid
 ```

+### 3 - Run the SQL Script to create the database

+Connect to the MySQL server running on the 3306 port using a MySQL client of your choice.
+With the following credentials:

+* host: `db`
+* user: `root`
+* password: `password`

+Then, in the client, run the scripts in the `migration.sql` and `seed.sql` files.

-### 3 - Run this command to attach the container to your terminal
+### 4 - Run this command to attach the container to your terminal
 ```sh
 docker exec -it store_manager bash
 ```

-### 4 - On the attached container, install the dependencies and run the application
+### 5 - On the attached container, install the dependencies and run the application

 Install the dependencies:
 ```sh